st0012/object_tracer/README.md

     - [Advance Usages](#advance-usages)

 ## Introduction
-`tapping_device` is a gem built on top of Ruby's `TracePoint` class that allows you to tap method calls of specified objects.
-The purpose of this gem is to make debugging Rails applications easier.
-Here are some sample usages:
+`tapping_device` is a debugging tool built based on a concept called `object-oriented tracing` and on top of Ruby's `TracePoint` class.
+It allows you to inspect an object’s behavior, and thus build the program’s execution path for later debugging.
+Here’s a post to explain how to use `object-oriented tracing` and this gem to improve your debugging workflow: [Optimize Your Debugging Process With Object-Oriented Tracing and tapping_device](http://bit.ly/object-oriented-tracing).

+Sample usage:

 ### Print Object’s Traces